 Andorra does not require a visa upon entry for visits less than 90 days, however a valid passport or EU identity card must be carried for entry.

-While a visa is not required for short-term tourists to enter Andorra, in theory a double or multiple entry visa is required for tourists to leave Andorra and re-enter the Schengen area.
+While a visa is not required for short-term tourists to enter Andorra, in theory ais required for tourists to leave Andorra and re-enter the Schengen area.

 Therefore, without a multiple entry visa it is possible to be denied entry to Andorra (since if you enter and are denied entry back into the Schengen, you are stuck in Andorra).